Tiberiusloc/robogersneighborhood/README.md

 Describe mrRoboger()

-Test 1: "It should take the value and run it up to that number and push out the outcomeArray." const input = "39";
+Test 1: "It should take the value of any instance of 3 and run it up to that number and push out the outcomeArray." const input = "39";
+  mrRoboger(input);
+Expected result: ["Won't you be my neighbor? "];

+Test 1: "It should take the value of any instance of 2 and run it up to that number and push out the outcomeArray." const input = "22";
   mrRoboger(input);
 Expected result: ["Boop! "];